sile-typesetter/sile/README.md

 ### Default font

 As of SILE 0.9.5, the default font is Gentium Plus, available from [here][gentium].
 If this font is not installed on your system, you won't be able to use the examples without modification.
-(Previously we used Original Gentium, but that's getting harder to get hold of.)
+(Previously we used Gentium Basic, but that's getting harder to get hold of.)

-If you are using OS X with Homebrew, the easiest way to install Gentium Plus is through the Homebrew Fonts caskroom:
+If you are using OS X with Homebrew, the easiest way to install Gentium Plus is through the [Homebrew Fonts caskroom][brewfonts]:

     $ brew tap caskroom/fonts
     $ brew cask install font-gentium-plus